Restauration Mahogany Sofa Table, Attributed to D. Phyfe and Sons (active 1837-1840), or D. Phyfe & Son (1840-47)

 New York, c.1840

-The highly figured oblong top with short drop-leaves above a shallow case with two side-by-side drawers, a real and sham drawer on each side and bracket-shaped leaf supports terminating in rimmed disks that swing flush with the drawers on each side and end and fold flush with the case when the leaves are down, supported by a trestle base having flat sided, highly figured supports at each end that flair as they meet the block base, connected to each other by a plain flat-sided stretcher, the legs extending out perpendicular to the supports, tapering to an elliptic terminal with a conforming blocked and molded foot, raised on recessed casters.
+The highly figured oblong top with short drop-leaves above a shallow case with two side-by-side drawers, a real and sham drawer on each side.
+Flanking the drawers on each side are bracket-shaped leaf supports terminating in rimmed disks that swing flush with the drawers and fold flush with the case when the leaves are down.
+The case supported by a trestle base with flat sided, highly figured vertical beams at each end that flair at the bottom as they meet the block base.
+They are connected to each other by a plain flat-sided stretcher.
+The legs extend out perpendicular to the beams, tapering to an elliptic terminal with a conforming blocked and molded foot, raised on recessed casters.
 Secondary wood: Ash and White Pine

 H: 30″ W: 40″ open: 58″ D: 26″